-Permits, permissions to access private and Māori land, and consultation with local iwi should be granted prior to field sampling.
-Summaries of the key findings should be given to the relevant stakeholders.
+Permits, permissions to access private and Māori land, and consultation with local iwi should be sought prior to field sampling.
+Summaries of the key findings should be given to the relevant stakeholders and opportunities to discuss the sampling and research offered to those interested parties.